org-formation/org-formation-cli/README.md

 |Alias|IAM alias|This property is optional.<br/><br/>The [IAM Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) associated with the account.
 Organization Formation supports a maximum of 1 IAM alias per account|
 |Tags|Dictionary|This property is optional.<br/><br/>Dictionary that contains the tags on the Account resource|

-**note**

-When creating an account the RootEmail and AccountName are used to create the Account resource in AWS.
+**Note** When creating an account the RootEmail and AccountName are used to create the Account resource in AWS.
 The AccountId property can later be added as a means of ‘documentation’ but this is not required.

-**example**
+**Example**

 ```yaml
   MyAccount1: